 Another delivery modality is a hybrid virtual trial which mixes remote data collection with clinical site visits, with the aim of reducing the burden on study participants.
 For example, initial study screening, or mid-study complex procedures are conducted at the clinical site, while study activities including intermittent check-in visits and routine blood draws can be completed via tele-visits or deployment of home health nurses.

 What are the potential benefits of conducting a trial “virtually”?

-Advocates of virtual clinical trials see many potential benefits.
+Advocates of decentralized clinical trials see many potential benefits.
 First, this participation modality can make involvement in research more feasible for a greater number of patients.
 Reorganizing trials around participant schedules may mean there is no need to drive to a medical center for frequent study visits, no waiting in line at the lab, and no juggling time constraints of work and family obligations.
 This, in turn, should lead to easier enrollment and higher rates of participant retention through study completion.
-Virtual trials certainly help avoid the common finding that on average, 20% of clinical sites that are opened for trial participation never enroll any participants.
+Decentralized trials certainly help avoid the common finding that on average, 20% of clinical sites that are opened for trial participation never enroll any participants.

-The virtual research model also means that study participation should be available to a broader geographic and demographic distribution of patients.
-There is hope that virtual trials can expand the racial, ethnic and age diversity of study populations, allowing for a more complete understanding of how investigational products work in more diverse, real-world settings.
+The decentralized research model also means that study participation should be available to a broader geographic and demographic distribution of patients.
+There is hope that these trials can expand the racial, ethnic and age diversity of study populations, allowing for a more complete understanding of how investigational products work in more diverse, real-world settings.
 Since this research model is fairly new, we may have to wait for concrete data that show the impact on diversity in research across a broad spectrum of studies.